What Makes Kettl Tea Different?

-Can I drink green tea before bed time?
+Can I drink green tea before bedtime?

 What are all the different names you give to your teas?

 We name our teas using a variety of criteria.
-Some are named after the tea plant cultivar (Asatuyu sencha for example), some are named after the region in which the tea comes from (Uji no Sato Sencha) and some are named for the feeling they invoke (Kawa Akari Oolong - meaning "the sunlight shimmering off the river".
+Some are named after the tea plant cultivar (Asatuyu sencha for example), some are named after the region in which the tea comes from (Uji no Sato Sencha) and some are named for the feeling they invoke (Kawa Akari Oolong) - meaning "the sunlight shimmering off the river".

 How I should store my tea?

-Single varietal?
-What does it mean?
+What does Single-Varietal mean?

 Are your teas organic?